Kukulkan14/ECE287FINAL/WIKI/Report.md

 ### GIVE_UP
 - You think you made a good effort after almost burning your kitchen down.
 Dr. Jamieson does not agree.
   - You failed.
 F
 - An ending screen.
 The user will have to flip the reset switch if they want to play again.
-This ending is a lose for the user as they fail the exam with an F.
+This ending is a loss for the user as they fail the exam with an F.
 ### NEVER
 - You never take the exam.
   - You failed.
 F